commithouse/tree-lot/README.md

 ## Run

-Run with the last version of java the fist arg (input) is the total quantity of nodes, next line are the values of each node starting from the root.
+Run with the last version of java:
+The fist arg (input) is the total quantity of nodes, next line are the values of each node starting from the root.